 Mikvah: Yes (The American Jewish University, Los Angeles)

-Bet Din: Yes (Three ordained rabbis who are members of the Sandra Caplan Community Bet Din, Los Angeles CA. Bet Din will be some combination of Conservative, Reform, Renewal, Reconstructionist, Post-Denominational)
+Bet Din: Yes (In LA – three ordained rabbis who are members of the Sandra Caplan Community Bet Din, Los Angeles CA. Bet Din will be some combination of Conservative, Reform, Renewal, Reconstructionist, Post-Denominational; In Hawaii – please ask)

 Students Accepted: Scholarship, Chai and Mitzvah

 When I was 12 years old, I took an aptitude test that showed that the career for which I was best suited was clergy; the second best was teacher.
 But, when I was 12, there were no female clergy.
 I did the second-best thing: I earned a PhD in literature and became a college professor.
 Times changed.
 Life happened.
 And I wanted deeper connections with God and with human beings.
 I applied to The Academy for Jewish Religion-California ’s fully-accredited, pluralistic, egalitarian and trans-denominational rabbinical school.
 I studied with Modern Orthodox, Conservative, Reform, Renewal, Reconstructionist and Humanist rabbis, cantors, lay teachers and students.
 I was ordained by a Modern Orthodox rabbi, a Renewal rabbi and a Reform rabbi; my sponsor was a Conservative rabbi.
 I am trained in and attuned to the full spectrum of Jewish practices.
 So, when people ask me what kind of a rabbi I am, my answer is simple and heartfelt: “A good one, I hope.”